ASvyatkovskiy/ScaBillMatch/README.md

 Note the `--jars` parameter, which is intended to include various case classes defined in the code to the classpath (namely, `CartesianPair`)

-## Calculate document similarity (workflow 1)
+## Calculate document similarity: Rabin-Karpe rolling n-gram and n-gram hashing

 With `DocumentAnalyzer`, one can calculate similarity among feature vectors representing the text documents.
 All possible combinations of eligible pairs obtained on the previous step are considered.

-FIXME expand with details on the method

 Following parameters need to be filled in the `resources/documentAnalyzer.conf` file:
 * secThreshold: Minimum Jaccard similarity to inspect on section level